When to Take a Counter-Offer as a CS Engineer (And When to Walk) in 2026

 Counter-offers from your current employer feel like validation, but most counter-offer acceptances end in a voluntary departure within 12 months.
 The exception cases are real and worth understanding.
 This guide gives you the decision framework (the math, the trust calculation, and the conversation) for both paths.

 This guide is not a "never take the counter-offer" argument.
 There are real cases where accepting is the right call.
+Remember that the outside offer in your hand is not free leverage: you earned it by surviving a full loop, the recruiter screen and the onsite, and that work is exactly why the counter exists.
 But the conditions for those cases are specific, and most candidates who accept a counter are not in those conditions.
 They are in a situation where the external pressure improved their comp temporarily while leaving the underlying reasons they considered leaving unchanged.

 Why counter-offers feel good and statistically fail